mobizt/FirebaseClient/README.md

 If you are using those libraries, the code should be rewritten.

+### Realtime Database

+The blob and file upload via set, push and update, the byte data will be converted to base64 encoded string and store to the database without the signature string (`file,` and `blob,`) prepended to the base64 string as in the old library.

+The data on the database that read using the async get function which the blob and file config data assign to the function, will treat as base64 encoded string and will be decoded to byte array using base64 decoder.

+Then get the data that contains signature string (`file,` and `blob,`) created by old library will lead to the error after base64 decoding.

 ### TCP KeepAlive

 The TCP session KeepAlive can be done by the network client if it was supportd e.g. `WiFiClient` in ESP32.